zippy/p2p-shipyard/docs/getting-to-know-tauri.md

 # Getting to know Tauri

-## What is Tauri
+## What is Tauri?

 Tauri is a rust-based engine that allows the creation of cross-platform apps that have a web frontend and a rust-based backend.
-As such, it is an alternative to electron, or flutter.
+As such, it is an alternative to electron, or flutter, that can target both mobile and desktop platforms.

+Although it's still young, tauri already has a [wide ecosystem of plugins that enable common desktop and mobile use cases](https://github.com/tauri-apps/plugins-workspace).

-You can learn more about it [here](https://beta.tauri.app/concepts/).
+You can learn more about it [in the official Tauri documentation](https://beta.tauri.app/concepts/).

 ## CLI